 HOME AND COMMUNITY-BASED SERVICES

-- Masonicare Home Health & Hospice currently has one COVID-positive patient on service and three employees out.
+- Masonicare Home Health & Hospice has one pending COVID-positive patient expected to be admitted today and two employees out.

 - Virginia Connolly Residence, one of our external ALSA sites, reports that a visitor who had been in the building for six consecutive days tested positive for COVID-19.
 Residents and staff will be tested on August 2 and August 9.
 After contact tracing, any residents found to have been in contact with this visitor will be advised to quarantine for 14 days.

 In this week’s video update, I talk to Karen Garlie, Director of Hospice Clinical Services for Masonicare Hospice and Palliative Care, about the expansion of services into Rhode Island.
 Our hospice team members show such extraordinary dedication and compassion, particularly during this time of a pandemic that has presented extra challenges.
 I also give an update on our efforts to contain COVID-19 at Masonicare Health Center.
 Watch below.